How to make the most of Afterpay Day

 Train your staff

 Do your staff know how to check out with Afterpay?
-Now is the time, in the lead-up to Afterpay Day Sale, to make sure that they understand the offer and are familiar with how to process Afterpay purchases, advises Wagner.
+Now is the time, in the lead-up to Afterpay Day, to make sure that they understand the offer and are familiar with how to process Afterpay purchases, advises Wagner.

-For more information on the Afterpay Day Sale click here.
+For more information on Afterpay Day click here.

-And to find out how other retailers plan to drive sales this Afterpay Day Sale, keep reading:
+And to find out how other retailers plan to drive sales this Afterpay Day, keep reading: